 By working hand-in-hand with a trusted partner like Oracle, your business benefits from the proactive maintenance and time-tested processes your business deserves and that your customers and stakeholders demand.

 We understand that businesses today face tough challenges.
-We also recognize that customers have alternatives when it comes to their support options.
+We also recognize that customers have alternatives when it comes to their software support and database support options.
 While some options like self-maintenance and third-party support may sound viable on the surface or in the short term, ultimately they may be a potential liability, putting your business and customers at risk.
 These alternatives simply are not powerful enough, nor do they go deep enough, to protect your investments.

 November 7, 2018—On Monday, a federal appeals court rejected Rimini Street’s motion to stay and effectively delay a permanent injunction issued by the Federal District Court in Nevada.
 That injunction prohibits Rimini Street from engaging in specific unlawful practices in connection with its core business practices as found in Oracle’s 2015 copyright infringement trial against Rimini Street and its founder, Seth Ravin.